perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 ### Intel UHD 630

 I prefer to use MacPro7,1 SMBIOS, it requires iGPU to be disabled in BIOS.
 This configuration is the one in the *EFI-macpro* folder.
-If you don't have an external graphics card and need to use the integrated one, you have to use the *EFI-intel630* folder that has these modifications:
+If you don't have an external graphics card and need to use the integrated one, you have to use iMac19,1 SMBIOS model and *EFI-intel630* folder that has these modifications:

 1. required: enable iGPU in BIOS (and set it as main card)
 2. removed RestrictEvents.kext, CPUFriendDataProvider.kext and CPUFriend.kext